 We greatly appreciate the support that our Alumni and our Advisory Board are contributing to the growth and trajectory of the School.
 While there is still much progress to be made in our nation and in our world, I remain confident that the Nunn School will continue to equip its students with the skills necessary to make major impacts internationally.
 This would not be possible without the support and dedication of Georgia Tech, our faculty, staff, trusted advisors, alumni, and other supporters.

 Thank you for your continuing support of the Sam Nunn School of International Affairs.
-On behalf of us all at the School I wish you a happy holiday season and a wonderful start to 2017.
+On behalf of us all at the School, I wish you wonderful summer break.
+To those graduating, best of luck and please stay in touch.

 Chair, Sam Nunn School of International Affairs